Ethers.rs Rust Library

 ]

-3. Create a new instance of the Incrementer object generated by the abigen macro with the client and contract address values
+Incrementerobject generated by the abigen macro with the client and contract address values - Call the

 // ...